gesmith/d3-bnr-blogpost/README.md

 {% endhighlight %}

 The width of each bar in the graph is being set to a relative value based on how many items in the array and the width of the SVG so that the bar graph will take up the _full_ width of the SVG.
-The height is using an anonymous method to gain access to the item's value `d` and multiplying it by 4, just to make the bars a little easier to see.
+The height is using an anonymous function to gain access to the item's value `d` and multiplying it by 4, just to make the bars a little easier to see.

 The X coordinate value is each bar's position left-to-right on the SVG.
 We can gain access to each bar's index in the array by adding a parameter `i` to the anonymous function.
 We want to space out the bars evenly so set the X coordinate to be `i * (svgWidth / dataset.length)`.
 The Y coordinate is a little different since SVG _rects_ use the top-left corner as the point of origin, which is a little weird.
 So if we didn't provide a value for the Y coordinate, our bars would be _upside down_.
 That's why we have to set the Y value to be the difference between the heights of the SVG and our bar.